MrDaPoyo/ebook/tools.md

 # Tools and Setup

+Since we'll be editing files in this book, we'll need to use a code editor.
+You can use whatever code editor you want, but because VScode is the most popular editor out there, we'll be using.
+We'll also need to use a version control tool, Git, to manage many versions of our code.

-In this chapter, we will explore the powerful combination of Visual Studio Code (VScode) and various web development tools such as Git that will be very useful!
+In this chapter, we will explore the powerful combination of Visual Studio Code (VScode) and various web development tools that will be very useful!

 ## 1.1.1 Getting Started with VScode